Why You Should Incorporate Link Diversity in your SEO

 - They can be expensive

-- They can take a lot of time to get if doing yourself
+- They can take a lot of time to get if trying to acquire manually

-- Your article will have zero preexisting backlinks (high authority, low power)
+- Your article page will have zero preexisting backlinks (high authority, low power)

 Let’s see how they compare to the other two.